 Top 10 Ways to Get the Smell Of Urine Out of the House

 Keeping a house clean can be a lot of work.
 Incontinence can add additional stress in terms of odors and leakage.
-According to Everyday Health, people with incontinene tend to drink less liquid, causing their urine to becomer very concentrated and strong-smelling.
+According to Everyday Health, people with incontinence tend to drink less liquid, causing their urine to become very concentrated and strong-smelling.
 Bladder and urinary tract infections are quite common as well and can cause urine to smell.

 With certain kinds of incontinence, individuals are not able to get to the restroom quickly enough and may experience leakage during the day and especially at night.

 Whether it is the smell of fresh urine or an old one, driving the smell away is important.
 Here are some tips to maintaining a healthy environment: